USS Stockton (DD-646): End of World War II and fate

 Stockton continued her support duties during the first 1½ months of the occupation of Japan.
 She sailed on 15 October from Japan and proceeded, via Singapore and Cape Town, to New York City.
 The destroyer was decommissioned on 16 May 1946 and placed in reserve at Charleston, South Carolina.
 She was struck from the Navy list on 1 July 1971.

 Stockton received 8 battle stars for her World War II service.

 Use in fiction

-Stockton was mentioned in Andy Weir's novel The Martian.
+A ship by the name of Stockton was mentioned in Andy Weir's novel The Martian and the film adaptation of the same name, the ship likely being a modern vessel of the same name.